 Gelatin, tallow, non-dairy fats, E-numbers, eggs, honey, whey and other dairy products; All are possible pitfalls for vegans eating ice cream.
 Here’s a quick rundown on some brands claiming to offer vegan ice cream in Hong Kong.
 Listings are up to date at time of publication.

-Happy Cow ice cream have also been mentioned on this website before to distinguish them from the unrelated online healthy eating guide.
 Launched in 2012 in HK by Isaac and Lacey Goldstein, this all vegan ice cream brand is now owned by Mary Schroeder.
 Charlie at Happy Cow HK told us today that their products are still vegan all the way.

 Wild Mylk is the enterprise of Laura Perez in HK.
 Laura was kind enough to tell us, “So far all the ice cream I have sold and developed for sale on the site and at markets has been 100% vegan as well as gluten free.
 I however have made test kitchen flavors using artisan, raw unpasteurized honey (a non vegan sweetener).
 In the food factory I work in, there is a dedicated vegan sink and cooking bench for me so as to avoid any cross contamination.
 That is why I have never made a flavor using honey past the experimenting phase.
 I suppose that for now there is the possibility that I could make non vegan flavors using honey if I move out of that kitchen.
 Not anytime soon though.”